bluerobotics/BlueOS-docs/content/usage/advanced/index.md

      to avoid being disconnected
 - Bridges to internal programs can use the loopback IP `127.0.0.1`, which creates a local server
-- Allows setting a custom UDP port for a UDP client bridge to list to responses at
+- Allows setting a custom UDP port for a UDP client bridge to listen to responses at
 {% end %}
 {{ easy_image(src="serial-bridges-example", width=400, class="pirate", center=true) }}